lisajulia/machine-learning/README.md

 ## Python Solutions

-Inside each exercies folder there is a folder named `*_py` which contains the solutions inpy python.
+Inside each exercies folder there is a folder named `*_py` in which we will do the solutions in python.